Newburyport: Birthplace of the U.S. Coast Guard

 The modern U.S. Coast Guard was founded in the merging of the U.S. Life-Saving Service and the U.S. Revenue Cutter Service in 1915, as well as the U.S. Lighthouse Service in 1939.
 Newburyport is said to be the birthplace of the Coast Guard because the first Revenue Cutter put into service (the Massachusetts) was built and launched in Newburyport in 1791.

-Founded in 1786, The Humane Society of the Commonwealth of Massachusetts was established to aid ships in distress and rescue survivors of shipwrecks.
+Founded in 1786, The Humane Society of the Commonwealth of Massachusetts was established to aid ships in distress, and rescue survivors of shipwrecks.
 The Society maintained lifeboats and rescue stations along the Massachusetts seashore and provided instruction in lifesaving techniques.
-The first lifeboat station was established at Cohassett, Massachusetts in 1807.
+The first lifeboat station was established at Cohasset, Massachusetts in 1807.

-The stations were small shed-like structures which held rescue equipment used by volunteers in case of a wreck, similar to a volunteer fire department.
+The stations were small shed-like structures, which held rescue equipment used by volunteers in case of a wreck, like a volunteer fire department.
 By mid-century some of these stations were manned by the U.S. Revenue Marine.
 In 1841 there were 81 stations along the coastline, and by 1914 there were 279 from Maine to Washington State.

-On August 7, 1789 the first U.S. Congress passed an act for the establishment and support of lighthouses, beacons, buoys, and public piers.
-The act provided “that all expenses which shall accrue… in the necessary support, maintenance and repairs of all lighthouses, beacons, buoys and public piers erected, placed, or sunk before the passing of this act… shall be defrayed out of the treasury of the United States.”
+On August 7, 1789 the first U.S. Congress passed an Act for the establishment and support of Lighthouses, Beacons, Buoys, and Public Piers.
+The Act provided “that all expenses which shall accrue… in the necessary support, maintenance and repairs of all lighthouses, beacons, buoys and public piers erected, placed, or sunk before the passing of this act, at the entrance of, or within any bay, inlet, harbor, or port of the United States, for rendering the navigation thereof easy and safe, shall be defrayed out of the treasury of the United States.”

-Section 3 of the act stipulated that it was the duty of the secretary of the treasury to provide contracts, rebuild when necessary, provide supplies, and keep in good repair the lighthouses, beacons, buoys, and public piers of the several states.
-In 1789 the secretary of the treasury was Alexander Hamilton, also the intellectual architect of the U.S. Customs Service.
-Local control and responsibility for the lighthouses of a given port was assigned to the collector of customs.
+The act stipulated that it fell to the Secretary of the Treasury to provide contracts, rebuild, when necessary, provide supplies, and keep in good repair the lighthouses, beacons, buoys, and public piers of the several states.
+In 1789 the Secretary of the Treasury was Alexander Hamilton, also the intellectual architect of the U.S. Customs Service.

-The United States Light House Establishment (USLHE) became the U.S. Lighthouse Service in 1910.
+The United States Light House Establishment (USLHE) became the U.S. Lighthouse Service in 1910 and was integrated into the U.S. Coast Guard in 1939.

 ADMIRAL RICHARD I. RYBACKI AWARD